pyralspite413/CS1632_Fall2021/deliverables/1/README.md

 ## Format

 The report should start with a cover page with:
-* The name of the project under test
 * The names of the people in the group
-* The title "CS 1632 - DELIVERABLE 1: Test Plan and Traceability Matrix"

 Write a short introduction that includes:
 * How you divided the work between members of the group.